schen8180/data440/hw8/hw8_report.md

 ## Answer

 *A
-The general operation of generate_tweet_vector.py logs onto twitter from information given by the user, and parses through it to complete tasks that are defined by functions such as write_popular_terms_and_tweet_term_matrix(), writecounts(),  getwords() etc. These functions also help create new files that stores their outputs.
+The general operation of generate_tweet_vector.py logs onto Twitter from information given by the user and parses through it to complete tasks that are defined by functions such as write_popular_terms_and_tweet_term_matrix(), write counts (), networks (), etc. These functions also help create new files that store their outputs.

-Tweets are converted to the account-term matrix by iterating through words in popular list, a list of 500 most frequent tweet terms, and reporting the number of items each term is present in the top 50 popular accounts.
-The with open() line creates a file called 'tweet_term_matrix.txt'.
-After writing down the word 'Account' to organize the twitter accounts, the first for-loop iterates over the words in the list of 500 most frequent terms called popularlist and records in the created file.
+Tweets are converted to the account-term matrix by iterating through words in the popular list, a list of the 500 most frequent tweet terms, and reporting the number of items each time they are present in the top 50 popular accounts.
+The open() line creates a file called 'tweet_term_matrix.txt.'
+The first for-loop iterates over the words in the list of 500 most frequently used terms called popular list and records in the created file.
-After that, another iteration is done to iterate over an empty dictionary to store the frequency of each word appearing in the 50 most popular twitter accounts.
+After that, another iteration is done over an empty dictionary to store the frequency of each word appearing in the 50 most popular Twitter accounts.
 After that, an account term matrix is created in a file called 'tweet_term_matrix.txt' that shows the relationship between words in documents.

 *B

-The code block that I have created to filter for the 500 most frequent non-stopword terms is show below:
+The code block that I have created to filter for the 500 most frequent non-stopword terms is shown below:

 ```
     # sumcounts is a dictionary